DUNE/dune_plot_style/README.md

 ##### Subsequent use

-You'll need to set up your virtual environment (and, if on a GPVM, you'll need the UPS setup for Python or Root before that) as noted in the previous steps.
+You'll need to set up your virtual environment (and, if on a GPVM, you'll need the UPS setup for Python or ROOT before that) as noted in the previous steps.
 You won't need to run the installation instructions more than once, however.

 ### Standalone C++ ROOT setup